altexdim/sourcemod-plugin-gungame/README.txt

         on it mixes knife and nade into the mix.
 Is there a way to make knife and nade the last two weapons?
         Add something like configurable random weapons groups.
-    * AfkDeaths does not reset sometimes.
-      Redone afk managenemt not to check weapon_fire every shot.
     * Make removement buyzones on/off.
 So once gg is enabled than buyzones are disabled, and when gg is disabled buyzones are enabled.
       Maybe instead of removement buyzones just disable it to players on